Kane scores in overtime, Blackhawks beat Ducks 3-2

 Sam Steel and Nick Ritchie scored for Anaheim.
 Ryan Miller had 34 saves.

-Toews, stopped in traffic shortly after overtime began, spun around and slipped a cross-ice pass to Kane, who lifted the puck over the shoulder of Miller for the winner.
+Toews stopped in traffic shortly after overtime began, spun around and slipped a cross-ice pass to Kane, who lifted the puck over the shoulder of Miller for the winner.
+It was the veteran’s fourth goal of the season.

 Blackhawks goalie Robin Lehner made 36 saves in the victory as Chicago won for just the second time in eight games.
 The Blackhawks also became the last Western Conference team to win a game on the road.

 Steel had a second-period goal and Ritchie tied the game 2-2 at the 6:17 mark of the third period on a power-play goal, with an assist from Steel.
-Getzlaf had an assist.
+Getzlaf had an assist and a sense of relief as the Ducks at least came away with a point on a night when he was being honored.

+“I was happier with our start tonight, although we came away down two (goals),” Getzlaf said.
+“We took some penalties and stuff again in the first which doesn’t allow you to get any rhythm in the hockey game, but we did a good job of battling back and getting that point.”

 Boqvist, who made his NHL debut Saturday night against the Los Angeles Kings, scored through traffic in front of the goal at 9:21 of the first period on a shot that hit off the right post and deflected into the net.